 Here I present to you the four (or five) groups of marine mammals.

-The cetaceans’ family comprises of whales, dolphins, and porpoises.
-They all belong to the order cetacean, which is a word derived from the Latin language and translates to ‘a large sea mammal.’
+The cetaceans’ family comprises whales, dolphins, and porpoises.
+They all belong to the order cetacean, a word derived from the Latin language and translated to a large sea mammal.

 There are approximately 89 species of cetaceans that have been discovered so far.
 More species are still being identified and classified.

 The cetaceans occupy all oceans in the world and many large rivers.
-The smallest marine mammal in this family is the hector’s dolphin while the largest is the blue whale.
+The smallest marine mammal in this family is the hector’s dolphin, while the blue whale is the largest.

 During the prehistoric period, it is believed ancestors of the whales lived on land.
 The land ancestors are thought to have resembled small dogs, cows, or camels.